zerotohero-dev/o2js.com-v2/_posts/2015-08-11-my-side-projects.md

 committed to what you have promised to yourself.

-To overcome this anxiety or this **paralysis by analysis** state of mind, you'll have to sort out your priorities.
-And in order to sort them out, you should know what is occupying your time in the first place: You cannot optimize without measuring.
+To overcome this anxiety or this **paralysis by analysis** state of mind, you'll have to **sort out your priorities**.
+And in order to sort them out, you should know what is occupying your time in the first place ---
+You cannot optimize without measuring.

 ## The Methodology